 Goals are what is going to separate you from the 95 percent of the people around you.
 You did not reach the top of the first mountain you climbed without some plan without goals.

 For me, I set the goal to be the most knowledgeable employee at my store.
 I took every opportunity I could find to learn about everything I could.
 When my job was complete, I went to another department to learn about what went on there.

 To some I was annoying, but after a few years, the knowledge I now held, helped me to move up and become a supervisor — a position I have kept in one form or another for twenty years.

-Set your goals, find out what it is going to take to get you off the peak of this mountain and onto the path to the summit of your next challenge.
+Set your goals.
+Identify what will take you off the peak of the mountain and to the path of your next challenge.